Learn-Write-Repeat/Contribution-program/(t2) Deep Learning Computations/Sagar_DL_DLComputations/readme.md

  **SoftMax:**

- The softmax function, also known as softargmax[1]:184 or normalized exponential function,[2]:198 is a generalization of the logistic function to multiple dimensions.
+ The softmax function, also known as softargmax or normalized exponential function is a generalization of the logistic function to multiple dimensions.
 It is used in multinomial logistic regression and is often used as the last activation function of a neural network to normalize the output of a network to a probability distribution over predicted output classes.

 ## Implementation